so1omon563/terraform-aws-ecs-task-definition/examples/basic_usage/README.md

 Basic quickstart for creating a task definition with multiple container definitions.

+This example uses the `ecs-container-definition` module to create the container definitions.

 Example shows using Default Tags in the provider as well as passing additional tags into the resource.

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->

 ## Examples